rpkr-in/mcp-server-atlassian-bitbucket/README.md

     - On the Claude home page, look for the hammer icon on the right side
     - Click it to see available tools
-    - Ensure the Confluence tools are listed
+    - Ensure the Jira tools are listed

 6. **Test the Tool**:
-    - Try asking Claude: "search Confluence for information about project X" or "get the contents of the Confluence page with title Y"
+    - Try asking Claude: "list projects in Jira" or "get details for issue PROJ-123"
-    - Claude will use the MCP tool to fetch and display the requested information from your Confluence instance
+    - Claude will use the MCP tool to fetch and display the requested information from your Jira instance

 ## Setting Up with Cursor AI